 With large, lightly fragrant flower clusters that bloom from early June until frost, it can be grown as a broad shrub or as a tree.

 This is one of the few crape myrtles that bloom deep purple flowers for 70 days!

-Twilight Purple Crape Myrtles grow up to 20-25 feet tall, making it a popular choice for lining driveways, roadways, fences, or in groupings as a stunning showpiece for your yard.
+Twilight Purple Crape Myrtles grow up to 20-25 feet tall, making it a popular choice for lining driveways, roadways, fences, or in groupings, and also, as a stunning stand-alone ornamental for your yard.